 American Academy in Rome

 SimagiPorticus / Erik Adigard & Jesse Jones / AAR 2013 (a part of SIMAGE project)

 Images are no longer just pictorial, they coalesce into an environment, an ecology and even an atmosphere.
 They can appear like passing snowflakes or like a meme of tsunamic proportions.
 Image has both imploded and exploded.
 Overwhelmingly abundant, it is less valuable than ever before, but has nonetheless supplanted the power of traditional language systems and is changing culture in profound ways.
-This phenomenon didn’t exist as recently as ten years ago and yet it evokes the idea of Rome.
+This occurrence didn’t exist as recently as ten years ago and yet it evokes the rise of Rome.

 ROME, CITY, EMPIRE & IMAGE

-GATES, ARCHES & FRAMES
+GATEWAYS & FRAMES